ocattau/ocattau/_posts/2019-04-03-bairdi-RNA-RNeasy.md

 [Google sheet](https://docs.google.com/spreadsheets/d/1me8cRniPYfM4AUiFo5oO2cS_7km00uroTeMCktiMTFk/edit#gid=0)

 The sample that had RNA today (tube 135) did not have RNA in it when I ran 10ul of the sample on the Qubit two days ago.

+The samples are pretty much done from that extraction, but I saved the tubes anyway in the -80 (Rack 7, col 3, row 1)